Todd Goldstein: Personal life

 Son of Andrea and Jeff, and brother of Luke and Kye, Goldstein grew up in the inner eastern suburbs of Melbourne.
 His schooling involved attending Trinity Grammar School (in secondary school), and Preshil (in primary school).
 He has Jewish ancestry on his father’s side.

+Goldstein has five children: Olivia, Mackenzie and Lachlan with his first wife, Kirsty, and Hayley and Charlie with his second wife, Felicity.

-Goldstein is currently studying a juris doctor degree at Deakin University.
+Goldstein studied a juris doctor degree at Deakin University.
 He had previously completed a Bachelor of Applied Management from Federation University.